misaka-oneesama/QtWebApp/README.md

 There are 4 components

- - `httpserver` ─ the actual server and tcp socket listener
+ - `HttpServer` ─ the actual Server and TCP Socket Listener
  - `templateengine` ─ HTML templatizer (shares some similarities with Handlebars?)
  - `logging` ─ multithreaded non-blocking file logger (thread-safe)
  - `qtservice` ─ UNIX daemon and Windows Service wrapper to send app in the background